COVID19 - Logistic & Shipping Information

 Taking care of your equipment is of the utmost importance when practicing a traditional martial art.

-It will allow you to make it last as long as possible, and it will ensure better safety - especially for weapons.
+It will allow you to make it last longer, and it will ensure better safety during training - especially for weapons.

 Having a clean Judogi is also a matter of respect, for your partners, and for yourself.